 Plus, it’s through web hosting’s internet connectivity that your website is available to users around the clock and anyone can access it from anywhere.

 So which type of web hosting should you choose?
-Let’s find out.
+Let’s take a look at the most common types.

 Shared hosting is where your website shares a web server with many other websites.
 You can think of it as renting an apartment in a building.